Battle of Fatagar: Aftermath

-According to Mohammed Hassen, the Adalites were celebrating when they heard the news of the Sack of Harar, their capital city, by the Ethiopian army under Abeto Hamalmal who had also killed their Sultan Barakat ibn Umar Din.
 Paez later mentions that the Adalites took many riches and captives and when they were about to celebrate their victory.
 He wrote that Nur replied to them that he had not achieved that victory through his own strength, but that God, no less, had given it to him.
 Therefore, in recognition of this, he said, "I will not ride a horse, showing pomp and splendour, but that humble ass instead."
 That is something truly notable and all the more worthy of consideration since the one who did that had less knowledge of God.
 When the celebrations ended, the great men asked Nur to release them from the oath that he had imposed on them not to drink wine, since the war was now over.
 But he refused outright to do so; instead, he obliged them to swear again, saying, "You will not drink any wine for three years, in acknowledgment of what I owe God for the remarkable victory that He has given me, because my army had been incomparably smaller than the emperor's."

 Pankhurst stated the death of Gelawdewos had caused Christian military power in the area to crumble.
 Nur then severed the monarch's head and despatched it with him triumphantly, to the "Country of Sa'ad ad-Din".
 Gelawdewos' head was said to have been displayed in Harar for several weeks on a spear.
 Adalite chroniclers mentioned that they had seen the severed head with their own eyes.
 Bruce says that Bati del Wambara had his head tied by its hair on a tree's branch near her door which remained there for 3 years.
 The chroniclers later mentioned that he devastated the Abyssinian countries.
 Jeronimo Lobo also stated that Nur had laid waste to all the country and penetrated into the centre of Abyssinia.
 Many of his conquerors would execute the male inhabitants of these regions while sparing the women subsequently assimilating them.